-Repair Category 1
+Repair Category 1 Notes Some sockets are insecure which should be refastened.

-Notes No significant defects were apparent.

 The Institution of Engineering and Technology recommends that inspection and testing is undertaken at least every 10 years and on change of occupancy.
 It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with present IET regulations.